Alexandra David-Néel: 1946–1969: the Lady of Digne

-She went through the pain of suddenly losing Yongden on 7 October 1955.
+Yongden died suddenly on 7 October 1955.
 According to Jacques Brosse, Yongden, seized by a strong fever and sickness, which David-Néel attributed to a simple indigestion, fell into a coma during the night and died carried off by kidney failure according to the doctor's diagnosis.
 Just having turned 87, David-Néel found herself alone.
 Yongden's ashes were kept safe in the Tibetan oratory of Samten Dzong, awaiting to be thrown into the Ganges, together with those of David-Néel after her death.